kodadot/developers/docs/FAQ.md

 ## KodaDot

+### **Are you funded?**

+ Right now, we have the [Kusama Treasury funding for Milestone 1](https://kodadot.xyz/rmrk/@.common:links.kusama_polkassembly.href).
+We are actively looking for funding options and will eventually raise private funds.
+Please feel free to reach out to us via Discord if you are interested into private sale.

 ### **How can I mint NFTs through KodaDot?**

 In the left upper corner, you click on [create](https://kodadot.xyz/rmrk/create) and choose simple or classic mint.
 If you don't know how to continue, you can [move](minting.md) to this tutorial.